Two smiling children in matching jackets hold a small yellow chick between their hands in a classroom-like setting.

 Children should be collected from the classroom door.
 If your child is being collected by someone other than you, we must be notified via phone or email.

-Breakfast Club runs between 07:30 and 08:15 and is based in the Nursery.
-Children are looked after by the Nursery Staff.
+Breakfast Club runs between 07:30 and 08:15 and is based in Little Acorns Nursery.
+Children are looked after by the Little Acorns Staff.
 Bookings can be made on SOCS for the term, or ad-hoc as required.
 If you would like your child to attend Breakfast Club, please book on SOCS or email your child’s class teacher to book a place at least 24 hours in advance.
 Breakfast is charged at £5.15 per day and will be added to fee invoices at the end of the term.
 Breakfast Club will commence on the first day of term.

 Snack